 Please do not cite or quote any of the draft material published on this website without permission.
 Feedback is welcome.

-'MORAL TRUTH', GILA SHER: A SPECIAL ISSUE WITH INVITED AND SOLICITED COMMENTARIES
+THE "POST-TRUTH" CRISIS, THE VALUE OF TRUTH, AND THE SUBSTANTIVIST-DEFLATIONIST DEBATE, GILA SHER: A SPECIAL ISSUE WITH INVITED AND SOLICITED COMMENTARIES

 Australasian Philosophical Review 7.4 (coming end of 2023)